How To Make Well Water Drinkable And Keep It Safe To Drink

 Is Well Water Healthier than Tap Water?

 Indeed, it is.
-Purified well water likewise tastes better since it doesn't contain any additional chemical compounds like fluoride and chlorine (in contrast to public water).
-While pure water doesn't have a flavor, well water might contain trace minerals that are significant for your body and for flavor.
+Purified well water tastes better since it doesn't contain additional chemical compounds like fluoride and chlorine (compared to public water).
+While pure water doesn't have a flavor, well water might contain trace minerals that are significant for your body and flavor.

-Thus, you get all the health advantages of clean water with none of the man-made chemical added substances.
-Best of all, you will not need to depend on anybody to carry it to you or have it in stock during a crisis.
+Thus, you get all the health advantages of clean water without adding man-made chemicals.
+Best of all, you won't need to depend on anybody to carry it to you or have it in stock during a crisis.

 Does a deeper well mean better water?

-With regards to water quality and well depth, in general, there's one rule of thumb: the deeper the well, the better the water quality.
-As you go further down, there's a higher possibility that the water you experience will be full of minerals.
+There's one rule of thumb regarding water quality and well depth: the deeper the well, the better the water quality.
+As you go further down, the water you experience is more likely to be mineral-rich.

 Does heavy rain affect well water?

-If you think that surface water might be spilling into your well, it's an ideal opportunity to check your wellhead.
-It is unlikely heavy rain will impact all around sturdy and functional well water.
+If surface water might spill into your well, now is the ideal time to check your wellhead.
+Heavy rain is unlikely to impact the sturdy and functional well water.

 Is My Well Water Safe to Drink?

-If your drinking water comes from a private well, you need to get it tested.
+If your drinking water comes from a private well, you must get it tested.
 You may conduct it through laboratory testing or an authorized research facility.
-In this way, you may know whether drinking water is safe for you and your family.
+This way, you may know whether drinking water is safe for you and your family.

 Your bare eyes cannot see the harmful bacteria, parasites, and infections.
 This is why water looks and tastes may not be safe to drink.